cyberisltd/ResponseCoder/README.md

 You'll also need to ensure you have a Unix compress tool (e.g ncompress) installed for 'compress' Content-Type encodings.

+To test for SDCH filtering bypass issues, you'll need a compatible browser, namely Chrome.
+You'll also need to set up your server with a FQDN - Chrome doesn't seem to like plain host names or IP addresses when using SDCH.

 If you want to dive even deeper, you'll need Perl and the following modules to use httpversioncoder.pl:

 ```perl